TerryLiu2k/DMPO/README.md

 The state, reward, done should all be numpy arrays
 For MARL, done should be given for each agent, although we assume they are the same.

+SUMO version:
+The commit number of SUMO, available at https://github.com/eclipse/sumo used to run the results is “1d4338ab80”.

+The environment specification is in environment.yml.

 Usage:
 ```python
 python launcher_ppo.py